interline-io/transitland-lib/dmfr-command.md

 # DMFR Command Help

-Gotransit DMFR provides the foundation for [Transitland v2](https://transit.land/news/2019/10/17/tlv2.html).
-Gotransit provides both a cli interface for managing a DMFR instance, as well as a library.
+Transitland DMFR provides the foundation for [Transitland v2](https://transit.land/news/2019/10/17/tlv2.html).
+Transitland provides both a cli interface for managing a DMFR instance, as well as a library.

 Coming soon!